 At Schoeffel, I learned a lot about our industry.
 Then, at the seemingly right time, I gathered my courage and founded the company - with the support of my wife but without financial support.
 One year later we got married and since then time has passed us by.
 We are lucky to have 1991 healthy children - the two elders are already working in the family business.

-Theresa Fritsch: Capolavoro was founded in the room of my younger brother.
-I can still remember how we always played with our cars - in the middle of the action.
+Theresa Fritsch: Capolavoro was founded in my younger brother's room.
+I can still remember exactly how we used to play with our cars in the cable mess when we were little children.

-Gerhard Fritsch: Capolavoro has developed from a dealer with a small repair shop into a recognized jewelery company, which produces its products sustainably in the in-house factory in Inning am Ammersee and sells them in Germany as well as internationally.
+Gerhard Fritsch: Capolavoro has developed from a retailer with a small repair workshop to a recognized jewelry company that produces its products sustainably in its own factory in Inning am Ammersee and sells it in Germany and internationally.

 What is special about your company?

 Familypower, Italian frivolity and stylistic confidence clenched with German energy and business sense.
 In addition, the infinite attention to detail and an in-house factory, which is always in search of a new innovation and thinks outside the box.

 What is 2nd-Life Cycle Gold, where do you source it from and what is the motivation to use it?